Ready to explore the future of graphic design? Here are 9 innovative graphic design trends to watch over the next year.

 Whether you’re looking ahead or drawing inspiration from the past, we suspect that among the creative trends of the coming year you’ll find something that resonates.
 Ranging from dreamy gradients and simplistic logos to abstract surrealism and maximalism, here are 9 of the top graphic design trends to watch over the next year.

-Thanks to ever-advancing technologies and software capabilities, more and more designers are now embracing 3D illustration.
+Thanks to ever-advancing technologies and design software capabilities, more and more designers are now embracing 3D illustration.
 This trend is all about experimentation, and moving away from flat vector illustrations towards a more detailed style favoring depth and dimension.
 We’re seeing designers incorporate animation, photos and flat illustrations in their 3D work resulting in some attention-grabbing creations.
 Ranging from the incredibly lifelike to compellingly abstract, these designs are perfect for web design, branding and social media content.

 As playful as it is powerful, 3D illustration is beginning to blur the boundaries between physical and digital – as seen in this 3D illustration by Khyati Trehan.
 A mash-up of man and machine, Khyati’s work features moving parts and a dramatic shadow effect to draw the viewer’s eye to the mechanisms of this 3D creation.